Justice Kennedy May Soon Find Himself Disappointed And His Legacy Undermined

 Justice Anthony Kennedy, who announced his retirement this week, may feel secure in his legacy.
 But Justice Sandra Day O'Connor did, too, only to be disappointed.

-In the early 2000s, O'Connor sat at the center of the court alongside Kennedy.
-When she retired, she thought her legacy was secure – including the protection of women's rights, abortion rights and the ability of the legislative branch of the government to regulate campaign money in order to prevent influence-peddling and corruption.
+In the early 2000s, Justice O'Connor sat at the center of the court alongside Justice Kennedy.
+When she retired, she thought her legacy was secure – including the protection of women's rights, abortion rights and the ability of the legislative branch of the government to regulate campaign money in order to prevent influence peddling and corruption.

 NPR Politics Podcast